rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-config-creator.markdown

 >>> f'Hello {a} ABCD'
 'Hello 1337 ABCD'
 ```
-At this point it's almost sure that we'll have to exploit it.
+At this point it's almost certain that we'll have to exploit it.
 Let's try to:
 ```
 └───▶ python -c "print('1\na\nabc\n1\nprint(a)\nprint(a)\n3\n4\n6\n')" | nc config-creator.ctf.insecurity-insa.fr 10000
 Welcome to the config creator!